Benefits of EDMS: Electronic Document Management System Advantages

 4. Reduced Costs

 A good DMS requires an initial investment.
 However, further benefits to your budget are incomparable!
-Among other advantages of using EDMS, this one is easier to track.
+Among other advantages of using electronic document management software, this one is easier to track.

 There are several ways how such systems can help you reduce costs.

 • by eliminating the need for filing cabinets and storage space.
 Depending on your office location rent may vary.
-However, DMS generally helps to save a lot since your data is stored in a cloud.
+However, document management software generally helps to save a lot since your data is stored in a cloud.

 • by eliminating other related costs.
 Filing and storing a document may cost up to $20.
 Searching and replacing a lost document – $120.
 Multiply it by the ever-growing number of paper documents.
 Result?
 You will end up with a tight sum of money that could’ve been directed elsewhere.
 Not even mentioning the amounts of actual paper, ink, and equipment it would require.